mintlify/figstack/README.md

 ## Authentication

 In order to use the extension, you must sign in with a [Figstack account](https://figstack.com).
-You can sign in by clicking on the Figstack icon in sidebar.
+You can sign in by clicking on the Figstack icon in the sidebar.

 -----------------------------------------------------------------------------------------------------------